ericmspace/CardioNet/README.md

 ## License

-This project is released under the MIT License for academic and research purposes.
+This project is released under the GPLv3 License for academic and research purposes.

 ## Contributing